ioBroker/ioBroker.docs/docs/en/config/multihost.md

 ---
-title: Multihost
+title: multihost
 lastChanged: 13.09.2018
 editLink: https://github.com/ioBroker/ioBroker.docs/edit/master/docs/en/config/multihost.md
 translatedFrom: de
 translatedWarning: If you want to edit this document please delete "translatedFrom" field, elsewise this document will be translated automatically again
-hash: gH4zuuZ+a67CUc09gI901hft2T4V48aHFUypPcHeiak=
+hash: eqCCAsh33eBCCR0QphOwh20ohrm79vbWAYxCeQhMDcs=
 ---
-# The multihost operation
+# Multihost operation
-ioBroker is able to have the tasks done by several servers.
-This allows the processing load to be distributed across multiple hosts.
+ioBroker is able to let multiple servers do the work.
+This allows the computing load to be distributed across multiple hosts.
-However, you can also use system-specific extensions of a single-board computer (GPIO from a RaspberryPi, although the "main computer" is a more powerful Intel NUC).
+But you can also use system-specific extensions of a single-board computer (GPIO from a RaspberryPi, although the "main computer" is a more powerful Intel NUC).

 After creating a multihost system, all configurations are carried out centrally via the admin of the master.
-The admin of the slave (s) can no longer be reached via their web interface (s).
+The admin of the slave(s) can no longer be reached via their web interface(s).

-It therefore makes sense to use a host with a minimal installation for a slave, i.e. only the js-controller and the admin.
+It therefore makes sense to use a host with a minimal installation for a slave, i.e. only the js controller and the admin.

 ## Installation
 ### Master configuration
 Execute the following command on the master:

-** This step is absolutely necessary if Redis DB is in use. ** In other cases it can be used if the automatic method (see below) fails.
-Then please select f (ile) instead of r (edis)!
+**This step is absolutely necessary if Redis DB is in use.** In other cases it can be used if the automatic method (see below) fails.
+Then please select f(ile) instead of r(edis)!

-please call via the console:
+via the console please call:

 1. `iobroker setup custom`

-Fill in the menu that now appears as follows
+Complete the menu that appears as follows

 ```
 Type of objects DB [(f)ile, (c)ouch, (r)edis], default [file]: f